Maoloa ransomware removal instructions

 What is Maoloa?

 Discovered by S!Ri, Maoloa is a malicious program categorized as ransomware.
 Once it has infiltrated the system, Maoloa encrypts all files stored on the computer and generates a ransom-demand message called "HOW BACK YOUR FILES.txt".
 It also renames all encrypted files by adding a new/additional ".maoloa" extension.
 For example, "1.jpg" becomes "1.jpg.maoloa".
+Updated variants of this ransomware add ".shelbyboom" extension to encrypted files.

 The ransom demand message ("HOW BACK YOUR FILES.txt" file) states that all files have been encrypted and to retrieve them (obtain a decryption tool), affected users must contact these cyber criminals using one of the following email addresses: email@example.com, firstname.lastname@example.org, or email@example.com.
 The email must include the assigned personal ID.
 Receipt of this email indicates a willingness for Maoloa victims to pay the ransom - effectively, buy a decryption tool.
 It is possible to send them two files for free decryption before purchasing the tool.
 Cyber criminals offer this as 'proof' that they have the correct tool capable of decryption.
 Victims with computers infected with this ransomware are warned not to rename any of the encrypted files or make attempts to decrypt them using other (third party) tools.
 According to these developers, such attempts might result in permanent data loss.
 Note that most cyber criminals (ransomware developers) employ cryptographies (symmetric or asymmetric) that are impossible to 'crack' without the correct tool.
 Generally, only ransomware developers have these tools.
 Despite this, do not purchase any tools from these people - most cyber criminals do not send any tools even when their ransom demands are met and payments are made.
 Therefore, most people are scammed.
 The best free choice in these situations is to use a data backup created before encryption and to recover files from there.